Onlinewerkrooster/owr-public-doc/OwrApiAbsences.md

 ## Absences API

-Employee API is intended to be able to retrieve/create absence info from the Onlinewerkrooster.be application.
+Absences API is intended to be able to retrieve/create absence info from the Onlinewerkrooster.be application.

 ### Endpoint